 The portrayal of the news media is the most interesting.
 On the other hand, they are universally portrayed as loathsome clingers, who serve only to drag down the Cloud People.
 The female reporters are whores, who will bang anyone for a story.
 The males are feckless and stupid.
 The one exception thus far in the show is the owner if a newspaper that is supposed to be the Washington Post.
 The owner of it is a Katherine Graham like Cloud Person, but her people are all loathsome Dirt People.

 This is the most interesting part of the show thus far.
-I’m into season two now.
+I am into season two now.
 The main character has murdered one reporter, had one framed for a serious crime and scared another off to the hinterlands.
 He also has engineered the termination of a big shot editor at the Washington Post.
 None of this treated as a big deal.
-These news media types are so low on the food chain in the mind’s of the writers, that throwing one of them in front of a speeding train is no big deal.
+These news media types are so low on the food chain in the mind’s of the writers, which throwing one of them in front of a speeding train is no big deal.
 Even Trump does not hate the media that much

 It is easy to overstate these things, but House of Cards is one rare example of the Hollywood people revealing things about themselves and their masters.
 It may be the result of Netflix producing it, rather than a Hollywood shop.
-For generations the people making TV shows have stuck to the script when it comes to the class structure in America.
+For generations, the people making TV shows have stuck to the script when it comes to the class structure in America.
 Alternatively, this was deliberate.
 The makers wanted to flatter the political class by telling them things they tell themselves.
 The result is a window into the political class.